Casket maker provides free coffins for Texas shooting victims

 “What we want to do is start the healing process here,” Ganem said.
 “I want to make sure that we celebrate the lives of the people who were there.”

 Ganem’s caskets are always personalized.
 For some of the younger victims, he plans to paint coffins with princesses and Barbie.
-The smallest one will fit a 1-year-old girl.
+The smallest one will fit a one-year-old girl.

 He sees his gesture as a way to help grieving families get through their darkest time.